pnsn/GFAST/ShakeAlertBranch.md

 ### ISCL

+It appears that this library is used for timestamps (ISCL_time_timestamp()) and file manipulation (ICSL_os_path_isfile() and ISCL_os_path_isdir()).
+Given that these are available in standard c. it seems likely that this dependency can be easily removed.

-This is an ISTI product that may need to be added to extras (GFAST/third\_party ?).
-Unfortunately, this adds several difficult dependencies not related to GFAST functionality.
-Most of these are not required for our compile (see below).
+This is an ISTI product that would need to be added to extras (GFAST/third\_party ).
+Unfortunately, this package also adds several difficult dependencies not related to GFAST functionality.
+Fortunately, most of these are not required for our SA compile (see below).

 Requires linking with libfftw3 or equivalent.